 Be able to apologize and find gestures of reparation (tenderness, gift…)

-Children become increasingly aware of their strengths and differences.
-Like
+The child becomes increasingly aware of their strengths and differences.
+As a

-marker of his social development, we’ll be observing his ability to make friends, to
+marker of their social development, we will observe their ability to make friends,

-to get along with others, work as a team and be a good leader – and help him to do so.
+get along with others, work in a team and be a good leader – and help them

-particularly physical, children develop many of the skills that will make them
+especially a physical one, children develop several skills that will make them

 Outside the family environment, children learn to adjust their actions to those of others.
 It’s when children develop a sense of belonging to a team that they better understand the need to respect the rules and be true to their commitments.